PunGrumpy/kali-dotfiles/README.md

 ## `📖` About

-I use Kali Purple Linux with two sessions: XFCE and BSPWM.
+I use Kali Purple Linux with two sessions: **XFCE** and **BSPWM**.
 I primarily use BSPWM for my daily activities and XFCE specifically for pentesting.
 I utilize the same set of dotfiles for both sessions to maintain consistency and streamline my workflow.

 This repository contains my personal dotfiles for Kali Linux.
 It contains my configuration for the following tools: